 For 33 years the IPFC has facilitated international collaboration among scientists and managers in the field of ichthyology across the Indo-Pacific.
 Every four years, IPFC brings together more than 400 scientists from more than 30 countries to discuss important scientific findings and conservation priorities.
 Such conversations and collaborations are essential to move science forward.
 We want to increase the possibility for early career female scientists to participate in the next IPFC in Tahiti.
 Participation would give early career female scientists the opportunity to interact with leading females in their fields and benefit from their experience, advice, and mentorship.

 Presentations in this session should be a career overview with highlights of your research.
 Explain us who you are, where you came from, your experiences, and what you focus on for your career.
-Submissions should be done on the sciencesconf platform before 22th of July 2017.
+Submissions should be done on the sciencesconf platform.

-Thanks to the Fonds Pacifique, the Délégation à la Famille et à la Condition Féminime-Tahiti and the Australian Society for Fish Biology, we are pleased to offer between 5 and 10 grants from 1000 to 2000 Euros to early career female scientists (PhD student, Post-doc or researcher within 7 years of finishing PhD) from the Insular Indo-Pacific countries.
+Thanks to the Fonds Pacifique and the Australian Society for Fish Biology, we are pleased to offer several grants to early career female scientists (PhD student, Post-doc or researcher within 7 years of finishing PhD) from the Insular Indo-Pacific countries.
 Grants are for accommodation, registration and/or travel.
-Please submit your abstract, with a CV and a motivation letter with a provisional budget before 22nd of June to email@example.com or firstname.lastname@example.org
+Please submit your abstract, with a CV and a motivation letter with a provisional budget before 30th of May to firstname.lastname@example.org or email@example.com

 Expected audience: All participants of IPFC, especially females, but we would like to acknowledge that gender equity in the STEM fields is an issue that is best solved by both genders.

 Special note for this session: Women who want to submit to this session can also submit an abstract to a session that fits their scientific specialty.